awsdocs/amazon-ec2-user-guide-windows/doc_source/instancedata-data-retrieval.md

 For requests made using Instance Metadata Service Version 2, the following HTTP error codes can be returned:
 + `400 - Missing or Invalid Parameters` – The `PUT` request is not valid\.
 + `401 - Unauthorized` – The `GET` request uses an invalid token\.
 The recommended action is to generate a new token\.
-+ `403 - Forbidden` – The request is not allowed or the instance metadata service is turned off\.
++ `403 - Forbidden` – The request is not allowed or the IMDS is turned off\.

 ## Examples of retrieving instance metadata<a name="instancedata-meta-data-retrieval-examples"></a>